A Guide to the Planning System in Scotland

 - give you information about the contents of local development plans, strategic development plans and supplementary guidance.

 Planning Aid for Scotland

-An independent charity which helps people engage in the planning system.
-It provides free, impartial advice on planning for individuals and community groups.11a South Charlotte Street
+We are an independent charity which helps people engage in the planning system.
+We provide free, independent and impartial advice on planning issues for individuals and community groups.